Early-Career Opportunities

 World Conference on Lung Cancer Education Awards

-The IASLC offers a variety of education awards to help researchers from around the world to participate in the IASLC 2022 world conference on lung cancer (WCLC 2022).
+The IASLC offers a variety of education awards to help researchers from around the world to participate in the IASLC 2024 World Conference on Lung Cancer (WCLC 2024).
 Award winners are determined by an international, multidisciplinary review committee composed of IASLC members.

 Early-Career Education Awards

-Early Career awards are available for fellows, students, trainees, or post-doctoral researchers with a professional degree within three years of initial faculty appointment.
+The Early Career Education Awards are available for fellows, students, trainees, or post-doctoral researchers with a professional degree within three years of initial faculty appointment.
 This award provides the opportunity for presenters of high-rated abstracts to grow professionally by attending educational sessions, networking, and developing professional relationships with colleagues from around the world.

 • Submit (as presenter) and have accepted an abstract for WCLC